-PED 187 - Badminton Description: Lab fee applies.
+PED 187 - Badminton

 PED 190 - Introduction to Physical Education

 Description: Provides a basic overview of the Physical Education profession and its allied fields.
 A basic introduction to the philosophy, principles and objectives of the profession and its relation to the total educational environment.